lp-Recovery of the Most Significant Subspace among Multiple Subspaces with Outliers

 \subsection{Additional Results and Structure of the Paper}

 Additional theory is reviewed in \S\ref{sec:more_theory}.
-In particular, \S\ref{sec:combinatorics} establishes some necessary and sufficient deterministic conditions for a $d$-subspace to be a local $\ell_p$ minimizer for a given data set; \S\ref{sec:local_global_lp} uses these conditions to show that if one samples $N_0$ i.i.d.~outliers from $\mu_0$ and $N_1$ i.i.d.~inliers from $\mu_1$ and if $N_0=o(N_1^2)$, then the global $\ell_0$ subspace (which is also the most significant subspace in this case) is a local $\ell_1$ subspace (it also considers the effect of different radii of the supports of $\mu_0$ and $\mu_1$).
-On the other hand, it shows that in a general setting of a single underlying subspace with outliers, the global $\ell_0$ subspace is a local $\ell_p$ subspace w.p.~0 when $p>1$ and w.p.~1 when $0<p<1$; \S\ref{sec:counter} demonstrates natural instances, distinct from the case of spherically symmetric outliers, where the global $\ell_0$ subspace is neither a local $\ell_p$ subspace (even for $p=1$) nor global one (even for $0<p<1$).
+In particular, \S\ref{sec:combinatorics} establishes some necessary and sufficient deterministic conditions for a $d$-subspace to be a local $\ell_p$ minimizer for a given data set; \S\ref{sec:local_global_lp} uses these conditions to show that if one samples $N_0$ i.i.d.~outliers from $\mu_0$ and $N_1$ i.i.d.~inliers from $\mu_1$ and if $N_0=o(N_1^2)$, then the global $\ell_0$ subspace (which is also the most significant subspace in this case) is a local $\ell_1$ subspace.
+On the other hand, it shows that in a general setting of a single underlying subspace with outliers, the global $\ell_0$ subspace is a local $\ell_p$ subspace w.p.~0 when $p>1$ and w.p.~1 when $0<p<1$; \S\ref{sec:counter} demonstrates natural instances, distinct from the case of spherically uniform outliers (or spherically symmetric outliers), where the most significant subspace is neither a local $\ell_p$ subspace (even for $p=1$) nor global one (even for $0<p<1$).
 We separately include all mathematical details verifying the theory of this paper in \S\ref{sec:proofs}, while leaving some auxiliary verifications to the appendix.
-At last, \S\ref{sec:conclusion} concludes this paper and discusses some immediate extensions of its results as well as open problems.
+At last, \S\ref{sec:conclusion} concludes this paper and discusses extensions of its results as well as open problems.